Geir Pollestad

-Geir Pollestad (born 13 August 1978) is a Norwegian politician for the Centre Party.
+Geir Pollestad (born 13 August 1978) is a Norwegian solicitor and politician for the Centre Party.
+He served as the minister of agriculture and food from 2023 to 2025, and has been a member of parliament for Rogaland since 2013.

 Early life and education

+Pollestad was born in Høyland in Hå, to Jone Pollestad and Marit Erga, both self-employed workers with a family company.
+He has at least two brothers.

-Hailing from Høyland in Hå, Pollestad took lower secondary education in Nærbø and upper secondary education in Bryne, finishing in 1997.
+Pollestad took lower secondary education in Nærbø and upper secondary education in Bryne, finishing in 1997.
 After one year at Stavanger University College he enrolled in law studies at the University of Bergen, graduating with the cand.jur. degree in 2006.
 During his last year of studying he was a board member of the Student Welfare Organisation in Bergen.
 After graduation, he worked one year as a junior solicitor in the law firm Projure Advokatfirma.

+Personal life

+Pollestad is married to Lene Pollestad (née Mo), with whom he has three children: two sons and one daughter.

-Politicial career
+Political career

 Early career

 Pollestad was the political deputy leader of the Centre Youth from 2001 to 2003, and vice president of Nordiska Centerungdomens Förbund from 2003 to 2009.

 Parliament

-He served as a deputy representative to the Parliament of Norway from Rogaland during the term 2001–2005, then from Hordaland during the term 2005–2009 and again from Rogaland during the term 2009–2013.
+He served as a deputy representative to the Storting from Rogaland from 2001 to 2005, then from Hordaland from 2005 to 2009 and again from Rogaland from 2009 to 2013.

 He resigned as state secretary in October 2013, as he won a regular seat in Parliament in the 2013 general election.
+He has won re-election since.
+In parliament, he was a member of the Standing Committee on Energy and the Environment from 2013 to 2014, when he transferred to the Standing Committee on Business and Industry, where he also became leader until 2021.

 Despite media reports stating that Pollestad was a relevant candidate for minister of agriculture or minister of trade and industry in the new government following the 2021 election, Pollestad was eventually not chosen to become a minister.
 Instead, he was elected the party's deputy parliamentary leader.

 After Sigbjørn Gjelsvik was appointed minister of local government, Pollestad became his successor as the party's financial spokesperson on 27 April 2022.
+He left the position when he was appointed minister in 2023 and was succeeded by Ole André Myhrvold.
+As parliamentary deputy leader, he was succeeded by Gro-Anita Mykjåland.

 On 31 January 2023, he became acting chair of the Standing Committee on Finance and Economic Affairs during Eigil Knutsen's leave.

+Following his party's withdrawal from government, Pollestad again became deputy parliamentary leader and also joined the Standing Committee on Finance and Economic Affairs.